Alvarezhnh/InterDev/README.md

 # InterDev
-This is a course in CanTho University Software Center : Internationnal Developer - Aptech
+This is a course in CanTho University Software Center : International Developer - Aptech